-Those same perks hold true for business cards as well.
-But if your business credit card has expenses and fees attached to it, do you know which of those are tax deductible?
-If you don’t, you’ll be happy to learn that it’s actually quite a few.
-It turns out that some of the best business credit cards are a lot better at helping you get a break on your taxes than personal cards.
-In fact, nearly every fee that you incur on your business card can be written off.
+Individuals and businesses use credit cards every day.
+Both earn rewards points that make paying for needed items easier.
+But if you’re a business owner, your business credit card has expenses and fees attached to it.
+Thankfully, some of those expenses and fees are tax deductible on your business taxes—including the credit card interest.
+Some business credit cards are better at helping you score deductions on your taxes than personal cards.
+In fact, nearly every fee you pay on your business credit card can be written off.

-Annual fees on a business card are tax deductible.
-This may be a great way to justify getting that card with the steep annual fee that also has amazing rewards.
-Yes, you can write it off, but keep in mind that the primary use of the card needs to be for business purposes and not for personal use.
+The annual fees you pay on your business credit card are tax deductible, which can help justify getting that business credit card with the steeper annual fee that also has amazing rewards.
+Yes, you can write it off.
+Remember though that the primary use of the card needs to be for business purposes and not for personal expenses.

-Hopefully you’re not incurring late fees on your credit cards, but mistakes happen and you sometimes forget to make a payment.
-Those fees can be written off for your business taxes.
-Of course, it’s always best to call the company and explain you simply forgot and ask if they can waive the fee this time; saving $35 is almost always going to be better than claiming a $35 tax deduction.
+Hopefully, you’re not incurring late fees on your business credit cards.
+Mistakes happen though, and you may sometimes forget to make a payment.
+If that happens, late fees can be written off of your business taxes.
+Of course, it’s always best to call the company and explain you forgot and ask if they can waive the fee this time.
+Saving $39 is likely going to deliver a higher ROI than claiming a tax deduction for a late fee.

 4. Swipe Fees